Ced30/GGL-Documentation/README.md

 **Object Destruction:**

-Because of the fact that objects are drawn by the **obj_GGL_controller**, you **must avoid using** the "instance_destroy()" command to destroy a parent element, use the "Destroy()" method instead, the controller object will handle the parent's destruction.
+Because of the fact that objects are drawn by the **obj_GGL_controller**, you **must avoid using** the "instance_destroy()" command to destroy a parent element, use the "Expire()" method instead, the controller object will handle the parent's destruction.

 ## Quick Start